ibm-cloud-docs/watsonxdata/presto_behavior.md

 ## Case-sensitive behavior for JDBC connectors
 {: #case-sensitive_behavior}

-JDBC connectors had an extra conversion to uppercase based on the flag setting in the corresponding driver jar - the method, storesUpperCaseIdentifiers(), from DatabaseMetadata object of the JDBC driver.
-If the method returns true for a particular connector, for example, Db2, the object name that the user entered gets converted to uppercase before it is moved to the database.
-To override this behavior, a new connector level parameter is introduced.
-The new parameter checkDriverCaseSupport is by default false, which means presto doesn't consider driver-specific case, but if configured as true, it can go back to the old behavior for that connector.
+In the open source Presto, the JDBC databases that internally store objects in uppercase, for example, Db2 and Netezza® Performance Server, the object names that the user entered used to get converted to uppercase.
+As Presto now supports mixed case, this behavior is slightly changed.
+A new connector level parameter check-driver-case-support is introduced.
+This parameter is by default false, indicating that Presto doesn't consider database-specific case.
+This parameter is expected to be available in the UI in the future releases so that it can be set as true or false.

-Users can add the parameter check-driver-case-support in their catalog.porperties file to use the connector's default case format.
-For example, Db2 and {{site.data.keyword.netezza_full}} store identifiers in uppercase by default unless user wraps the identifier name within double quotation marks.
-For example, the following query creates a table as EMPLOYEE if it is run in Db2:

-   `create table employee(id int, name varchar(10));`

-In presto, double quotation marks are intentionally added around schema names and table names to enable mixed case support.

-If a user wants to create objects in Db2 or {{site.data.keyword.netezza_full}} through presto in uppercase, they can add the following property in the catalog.properties file:

-   `check-driver-case-support = true`

-This feature is only applicable to JDBC connectors.
-{: note}

 ## Changes in User Experience
 {: #changes_ux}